 Corporate Lawyers in Sydney and the Mishandling of Information

 Think about the possible risk of de-identified open datasets.
-If anyone who knows how to use a computer can learn how to re-identify a data, would you not be wary of your privacy?
+If anyone who knows how to use a computer can learn how to re-identify the data, would you not be wary of your privacy?

-Initially, it would look as if the report released by the researchers in the University of Melbourne is merely exposing the poor handling of the dataset that has been released by the Department of Health.
-But of course, this also exposes other underlying issues.
+Initially, it would look as if the report released by the researchers in the University of Melbourne merely exposes the poor handling of the dataset that has been released by the Department of Health.
+But, of course, this also exposes other underlying issues.

-Sydney Business Lawyers would recommend having contractual obligations that would be included in the agreement regarding the use and handling of personal information.
-The agreement and obligations should cover the purpose of the collection of data and the intention behind obtaining these sets of personal information.
+Sydney Business Lawyers would recommend having contractual obligations included in the agreement regarding the use and handling of personal information.
+The agreement and obligations should cover the purpose of the data collection and the intention behind obtaining these sets of personal information.
 The agreement should also cover adequate liability protections.